About The Festival

 The Festival believes in nurturing young talent, providing opportunities for up and coming artistes, and also in introducing the next generation to the beauty of classic music and opera.
 A key element of the Blackwater Valley is our engagement with schools and schoolchildren, helping to inspire the musicians and singers – and the audiences – of the future.
-BVOF is proud to announce its educational collaboration with Mobile Music Machine to run a series of classroom workshops reaching just under 2000 children during these enlightening sessions.
+In 2019 BVOF commenced an educational collaboration with Mobile Music Machine to run a series of classroom workshops reaching just under 2000 children during these enlightening sessions.
 For detailed information see our education page.

 In addition to school workshops BVOF also offers schoolchildren the opportunity to attend the dress rehearsal of the Opera which for most of the children this is their first encounter of live opera.
-In 2018 over 450 children from schools in Blackwater Valley region attended L’Italiana in Algeri and the feedback was overwhelmingly positive from both students and accompanying teachers alike.
-We are delighted to announce that, due to a marvellous response, all places for the opening performance of Don Pasquale have now been allocated (wait list in operation) as well as designated schools places at the Dromore Yard Double-Bill.
+In 2019 over 400 children from schools in Blackwater Valley region attended Don Pasquale and the feedback was overwhelmingly positive from both students and accompanying teachers alike.
+We look forward to again welcoming schoolchildren to our opera double bill dress rehersal in 2020 as well as designated schools places at the Dromore Yard Double-Bill.

 The Blackwater Valley Opera Festival converts the former stables into a beautiful setting for its productions, adding a roof, and tiered seating to maximise comfort for the festival’s patrons.
 A much-anticipated annual event on the European music festival calendar, the festival attracts local and international music lovers and visitors to the region.
 As a festival for lovers of music and the good things in life, it incorporates beautiful locations, unique historic venues, landscape, architecture, gardens, music, food and wine.

 As well as opera, The Blackwater Valley Opera Festival features musical events and recitals.
 The day-time Recitals take place in the great private houses of the Blackwater Valley thanks to the generosity of their owners: Sir Charles and Lady Keane of Cappoquin House, Philip and Susie Wingfield of Salterbridge House and the three Jameson sisters, Kristin, Andrea and Tara of Tourin House.
-This year the festival presents Recollections of Ireland, a series of recitals curated by Irish-international pianist, Una Hunt, exploring the rich musical heritage of Ireland and bringing it before new audiences.
+The 2019 Festival presented Recollections of Ireland, a series of recitals curated by Irish-international pianist, Una Hunt, exploring the rich musical heritage of Ireland and bringing it before new audiences.

 Patrons of the festival can appreciate the grand interiors and gardens of these elegant historic homes while listening to beautiful music.
-Our series of day-time Recitals continue at Villierstown Church thanks to Christy Morrissey and at Dromore Yard thanks to Mr and Mrs Michael Alen-Buckley.
-Two evening Concerts also take place at Dromore Yard, a mini hamlet of preserved 1800s agricultural buildings on the banks of the Blackwater River at Aglish.
+The 2019 series of day-time Recitals continued at Villierstown Church thanks to Christy Morrissey and at Dromore Yard thanks to Mr and Mrs Michael Alen-Buckley.
+Two evening Concerts also took place at Dromore Yard, a mini hamlet of preserved 1800s agricultural buildings on the banks of the Blackwater River at Aglish.
 Nadege Rochat on her Stradivarius cello returned, having played the same venue in 2018, with two other highly accomplished musicians, Pablo Barragán and Maki Wiederkehr to form a cello – clarinette -piano trio.
 Perhaps one of the highlights of the Festival was the mesmerising performance of Italian Pianist Giovanni Bellucci who trilled his audience with a programme that included music by Liszt, inspired by famous operas – a truly memorable experience for those luck to have been there.

 The 2018 winner of the RDS Collins Memorial Award, Killian White accompanied by Máire Carroll on piano, played in St Carthage’s Cathedral, Lismore hosted by Dean and Mrs Paul Draper.
-The Cathedral is also the venue for Balfe’s one act opera The Sleeping Queen.
-St Carthage’s Parish Church in Lismore will open its doors to the Festival for the first time for an organ recital accompanied by trumpet thanks to Fr Michael Cullinan with support from Donal Kennefick.
+The Cathedral was also the venue for Balfe’s one act opera The Sleeping Queen.
+St Carthage’s Parish Church in Lismore opened its doors to the Festival for the first time for an organ recital accompanied by trumpet thanks to Fr Michael Cullinan with support from Donal Kennefick.

 “To bring beautiful music to a stunning location and create the audience of the future for the most beautiful of all art forms – Opera!”
 In the words of his Excellency, President Michael D. Higgins,